stennety/mywebsite/_posts/2017-11-29-useful-java-snippets.md

 published: true
 title: Useful Java snippets
 ---
-Starting this post to keep track of some useful Java snippets I come across.
+Starting this post to keep track of some useful Java snippets I use/come across.

-## Singleton Map/List
+# Singleton Map/List

 Need a map, but with just one object in it?
 Don't feel like going through all this boilerplate just to get that?